Legislative Action Center

 • Continued efforts to improve policy maker understanding of hearing health care and recognition of audiologists as the experts in hearing health care

 We are always looking for advocates from around the state to be ready to act when needed.
 Legislators need help understanding what hearing health care is and how our patients may be impacted by various policies.
-We are asking for audiologists from around the state to join the Michigan Legislative Action Network (MiLAN) and be ready and willing to contact legislators as needed.
+We are asking for audiologists from around the state to join the Michigan Legislative Action Network (MILAN) and be ready and willing to contact legislators as needed.
 This may include scheduling a meeting, emailing, or calling your representatives.
 The Legislative Committee will provide training and guidance on what to do whenever a relevant legislative issue arises.
 Ideally we will have representation from every district to be able to contact their representative and senator whenever MAC needs to get the word out about our support or opposition on a particular issue.
 All are welcome to serve as advocates though we are in particular need for representation from the more rural areas of Michigan.

 Legislative Accomplishments